Edge Developer Platform

 delete(key: string): Promise<void>;

-- Key: The key of the key-value pair to be deleted.
+- key: The key of the key-value pair that needs to be deleted.

 Return Value

-Return a Promise, you need to await the Promise to verify if the deletion was successful.
+Return a Promise.
+You need to await this Promise to verify whether deletion is successful.

 Usage Example